stevleibelts-archive/php_component_dependency_injection/README.md

 * Create di container with *dump*/*cache* method that generates pure php code by reading configuration
 * Implement a "auto discovery" mode that simple instantiates all dependent classes and injects them
 * Create console app that analyze given class and returns a basic configuration
+* Use dependency injection can be a part of multi language strategy

 # Questions / ToDo